Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Methods

 \subsection{Treatment and longitudinal profile}

-Let $\bm{Y}'_i=(Y_{i1},\dots, Y_{i,m_i})$ denote the vector of repeated measurements of the longitudinal risk factor profile for individual $i\,(i=1,\dots,N)$ at measurement occasions $t_{ij}$ with $j=0,1,\dots, m_i$ and $t_{i0}=0$ indicating the baseline, and $\bm{Z}'_i=(Z_{i1},\dots,Z_{im_i})$ the corresponding treatment indicator with $Z_{ij}=1$ meaning treatment is administrated at the $j$th measurement occasion, and $0$ otherwise.
+Let $\bm{Y}'_i=(Y_{i1},\dots, Y_{im_i})$ denote the vector of repeated measurements of the longitudinal risk factor profile for individual $i\,(i=1,\dots,N)$ at measurement occasions $t_{ij}$ with $j=0,1,\dots, m_i$ and $t_{i0}=0$ indicating the baseline.
+For the corresponding treatment indicator, $\bm{Z}'_i=(Z_{i1},\dots,Z_{im_i})$, treatment is administrated at the $j$th measurement occasion if $Z_{ij}=1$, $Z_{ij}$ is $0$ otherwise.
 Assuming that treatment is administrated based on the observed value of the longitudinal profile, as well as the previous treatment condition of the individual, we may assume that

 where $\Phi$ is the standard normal cumulative distribution function and $\bm{\alpha}=(\alpha_0, \alpha_1)'$ are unknown parameters related to the treatment process.
 Implicitly, we assume that $Y_{ij}$ precedes $Z_{ij}$, namely the observed value of $Y_{ij}$ is used to determine treatment administration at measurement $j$.
 In this treatment-model, the only factors that determines the initiation of treatment is the most recent measurement of the observed longitudinal profile and previous treatment condition.
-This may be a simplification of a real-life decision processes, since other measured factors could contribute to the treatment decision, but our treatment-model can be extended to include other factors.
-It should be noted that, when an individual is already under treatment $Z_{ij-1} =1$, treatment will not stop, namely $P(Z_{ij}=1 | Y_{ij}, Z_{ij-1}=1) =1$ as implied by the formulation of model~\eqref{eq:trt}.
+This may be a simplification of a real-life decision processes, since other measured factors could contribute to the treatment decision, but our treatment-model can be extended to include other factors, for example all of the past measurements of the longitudinal profile and treatment conditions.
+It should be noted that, when an individual is already under treatment $Z_{i,j-1} =1$, treatment will not stop, namely $P(Z_{ij}=1 | Y_{ij}, Z_{i,j-1}=1) =1$ as implied by the formulation of model~\eqref{eq:trt}.
 This may be realistic when medication is used for chronic conditions.
 Thus we will not consider the possibility of treatment cessation in the present investigation.

 For the longitudinal profile, a subject-specific linear growth model is specified as